 Advances in technology have given writers the power to put their words to paper and publish a book.
 In the not so distant past, traditional publishing was the only way for authors to get their works printed and distributed with any credibility.
 Now, aspiring authors can do most of this work on their own and the bias around self-publishing is falling away.
 If done correctly, self-published books can have the same superior quality and marketability as books that receive treatment from a traditional publisher and here's how.

-You've finished your book; the next step is to have your manuscript professionally edited.
+When you've finished your book; the next step is to have your manuscript professionally edited.
 There are many different types of edits, so consider which you think your book needs before hiring an editor or send your book for an editorial review so an editor can help you decide.
 Editors do so much more than fix spelling and grammatical errors.
 They make sure your story is cohesive from start to finish and that your plot and characters make sense throughout.
 Rates for editing can vary greatly depending on how much work your manuscript requires and what kind of editors your work with.
 Be sure you know what questions to ask when hiring an editor for your manuscript.
 Knowing exactly what an editor can do for you and how to decide on one takes a bit of effort, but we recommend starting with an editor with experience editing books in your genre, whom you feel comfortable with, and who fits within your price range.

 The design process includes book cover design, interior design, and book formatting for print books and ebooks.
 Contrary to the most famous of idioms, the cover of your book greatly affects its sales potential.
 The cover should be optimized for all media: print, digital, thumbnails, e-readers, and more.
 If you have a talent for book design or your own cover image in mind, creating the cover on your own can save you a great deal of money.
 You can also look for templated designs or book cover design tools to help you.
 However, if you do not have design skills, you will want to hire a professional.
 Professional designers vary in cost as well as editors, but you generally get what you pay for as far as cover design.
 Understanding the significance of your book cover, be sure you invest in getting this particular piece right.